Policies and Procedures

 Personal Property

 IRC is not responsible for theft or other loss or damage to personal possessions, including electronic equipment or other belongings members bring to the pool.
-Individuals using electronic equipment (e.g., laptops, ipads, Kindles, ipods, phones, radios) at the facility do so at their own risk of loss or damage.
-Members should refrain from the use of non- waterproof electronic equipment near to the pool or in wet areas, lest the equipment be damaged or create a risk of injury to individuals using the pool.
+Individuals using electronic equipment at the facility do so at their own risk of loss or damage.
+Members should refrain from the use of non-waterproof electronic equipment near the pool or in wet areas, lest the equipment be damaged or create a risk of injury to individuals using the pool.

 Unattended Personal Items

-IRC is not responsible in any way for member or guest’s personal property.
+IRC is not responsible for a member or guest’s personal property.
 Items that appear to be left unattended will be moved to the lost and found.

 Table Tennis